On my CV: Sylvester Oppong

 The Corporate Finance (CF) qualification is recognised around the world and establishes a high level of expertise across international markets.
 It is designed with a focus on the commercial, practical and technical skills demanded by major corporate and financial clients and investors.

-The Corporate Finance Faculty’s professional network includes more than 7,000 members and more than 80 member organisations.
+The Corporate Finance Faculty’s professional network includes close to 10,000 members and more than 80 member organisations.
 More than 40 per cent of the faculty’s membership is from beyond ICAEW.